Similac Necrotizing Enterocolitis (NEC) Lawsuit Allowed To Proceed, With Certification Of Certain Claims to Conn. Surpeme Court

 The original complaint (PDF) was brought by the family of Aries Peterson in the U.S. District Court for the Northern District of Connecticut in October 2020, presenting claims against Abbott for failure to warn, design defects, negligence, negligent misrepresentation, breach of express warranty, intentional misrepresentation, violations of the Connecticut Unfair Trade Practices Act (CUTPA) and loss of filial consortium under common law.

 Peterson was born prematurely and died after spending his entire three-month life in the neonatal intensive care unit (NICU) at Yale New Haven Hospital, in Connecticut.
-According to the family, the child died of NEC in April 2018, after being fed Similac Neosure, Similac Human Milk Fortifier and Similac Special Care while hospitalized, each of which are cow’s milk-based products.
+According to the family, the child died in April 2018, after developing NEC from Similac Neosure, Similac Human Milk Fortifier and Similac Special Care fed while hospitalized, each of which are cow’s milk-based products.

 Necrotizing enterocolitis (NEC) is a severe intestinal disorder among infants, which results in inflammation and necrosis of intestinal tissue.
 It primarily occurs among premature infants, and often results in death or devastating injuries.